Skip to main content

 Cockpit view

-That will open up the Cockpit view where the user gets a clear overview of how many sales orders are in Paused, Queue, In picking, In packing, In shipping (if activated)
+In the Cockpit view, you get a clear overview of how many sales orders are in Paused, Queue, In picking, In packing, In shipping (if activated), and how many products are ordered in total for each SKU.

 The top line of the cockpit contains a filter allowing to filter orders by a certain shipping method.

-Orders total: We see how many orders are there in total with that product/SKU inside
+Orders total: the number of orders with that product/SKU inside

-Furthermore: If we click on one of those filter icons, the cockpit will close and an automatically filtered sales order view will be shown.
+Furthermore, If you click on one of those filter icons, the cockpit will close, and an automatically filtered sales order view will be shown.

-Example: We will see in this case the three single SKU & quantity orders.
+Example: you will see in this case the three single SKU & quantity orders.

 How to Sort Columns in the Cockpit Sales Order View